 The Society also engages the public by participating in local events like the Memorial Day Parade, the County-sponsored Celebrating America initiative and weekend, Oyster Stroll, FallFest.

-HSCC’s annual operating budget is approximately $350,000—of which 53% is allocated to staff salaries (3 fulltime/1 part-time) and outside consultants (2).
-Its 17-person Board of Trustees and active volunteers to ensure that the public has access to HSCC resources.
+HSCC’s annual operating budget is approximately $350,000—of which 53% is allocated to staff salaries (3 fulltime/1 part-time) and outside consultants (1).
+Its Board of Trustees, Committees and volunteers ensure that the public has access to HSCC resources.

 Founded in 1939, the Historical Society is a private 501 (C) 3 nonprofit educational institution.